GoogleCloudPlatform/cluster-toolkit/modules/compute/gke-node-pool/README.md

         count: 2
 ```

-Finally, the following is an example of using a GPU (with sharing config) attached to an `n1` machine:
+The following is an example of using a GPU (with sharing config) attached to an `n1` machine:

 ```yaml
   - id: n1-t4-pool